aodanosullivan/performance-engineering-solutions/source/_posts/reproducible-cpu-gke.md

 Our test app has the following resource limits settings:

+{% codeblock %}
+limits:
+  cpu: "11"
-*limits:            cpu: "11"            ephemeral-storage: 6Gi            memory: 6Gi*
+  ephemeral-storage: 6Gi
+  memory: 6Gi
+{% endcodeblock %}

 The resource requests settings for the same app are provided below:

+{% codeblock %}
+requests:
+  cpu: 2500m
-*requests:            cpu: 2500m            ephemeral-storage: 1Gi            memory: 6Gi*
+  ephemeral-storage: 1Gi
+  memory: 6Gi
+{% endcodeblock %}

 On the surface everything looks fine, but we will learn in the next sections that the settings above can have an important impact on the CPU utilization stability.